Flood Mapping Updates

 FEMA has requested Kettering assist with communicating this map updating process to the community and particularly impacted property owners who may not be aware of the flood hazard to their structures.

-Engineering (937-296-2436) and Planning & Development (937-296-2441) staff regularly assist property owners with flood plain concerns and will continue to do so as the new flood maps become effective in late 2022.
-A similar update to the FEMA flood maps last occurred for Montgomery County and Kettering in 2005.
+Engineering (937-296-2436) and Planning & Development (937-296-2441) staff regularly assist property owners with flood plain concerns and will continue to do so as the new flood maps become effective in 2022.
+A similar update to the FEMA flood maps last occurred for Kettering in Montgomery County in 2005.

 To research flood risk at a specific property, go to https://msc.fema.gov/portal/search